alvgomezv/workflow-app/README.md

 - [x] Workflow page
 - [x] Navigation with tabs for more than one Workflow page
-- [ ] Create new Workflow pages in a new tab
+- [x] Create new Workflow pages in a new tab
-- [ ] Panel to go throw Workflow pages
+- [x] Panel to go throw Workflow pages
-- [ ] Create new Workflow page button in the Panel
+- [x] Create new Workflow page button in the Panel
+- [x] Delete Workflow button

 ### Session Management

 - [x] Save workflow when closing the app
-- [ ] Saving all the workflows when closing the app
+- [x] Saving all the workflows when closing the app

 ### Animations